Skip to main content

 So, we all have our favorite serials.
 Or someone recently suggested you a serial which is now on it's latest season and you want to look at all those previous seasons.
 Some may watch it in online There are plenty of sites to watch them online. mywatchseries.to watch-series.com What if you want to download?
 You can download using IDM while playing online.
 How to download a whole season?
 Playing every episode and download?
 That's possible.
 But, is there an easy way?
 Yes.
 There is!
 These are the steps to follow.
 Before going down, download and install the latest IDM.
 IDM Latest (This is cracked.
 But, if you like.
 Support the developers by buying it) Step one Choose the site where you can download all your episodes. for example : http://dl2.mihanpix.com/Serial/ Index of Serial There are plenty of sites like this.
 To find those, just google "Index of Serials".
 Googled it Step two Go to the page of which season you want to download...

-Scan Conversion(Circle) - Midpoint Algorithm
+Scan Conversion(Line) - Bresenham's Algorithm